rattalur/cxone-flow2/README.md

 * Supported SCMs
     * BitBucket Data Center
     * Azure DevOps Enterprise
+    * GitHub Enterprise and Cloud
 * Scans are invoked by Push events when code is pushed to protected branches.
 * Scans are invoked on Pull-Requests that target a protected branch.
 * Scan results for Pull-Request scans are summarized in a pull-request comment.
 * Pull-Request state is reflected in scan tags as the pull request is under review.